FranciscoOrdonez/credit-Card-Approval-Predictor-in-Python/README.md

 **1. Load and view data set**

-First we have to go to UCI Machine Leaning Repository on Credit Approval Data, download Data Folder,  get 'crx.data',  save it with name 'crx.csv', and load and view the data one with normal pandas commands and the other with a class that refers to pandas command.
+First we have to go to UCI Machine Leaning Repository on Credit Approval Data, download Data Folder,  get 'crx.data',  save it with name 'crx.csv', and load and view the data with two approaches(use one of them),  one with normal pandas commands and the other with a class that refers to pandas command.
 View code [here](coding/load-data)

 We find there are fifteen columns in the first five lines:
 ![image](https://user-images.githubusercontent.com/53232113/133694972-c57c555c-aea7-4f52-b841-da9ec9c81549.png)